swesleyandloki/swesleyandloki.github.io/_posts/2014-8-9-Hello-World.md

+---
+layout: post
-#I want to go to HackReactor
+title: I want to go to Hack Reactor!
+---

 ##I've been learning to code!